Ruaudel-Emmanuel/rennesdev/README.md

 # rennesdev.fr – Freelance Automation Website

-This project is the marketing website for my freelance activity as a Python & automation engineer.
+This project is the marketing website for my freelance activity as a Python & automation.
 It is a **single-page PHP/HTML site** hosted on Infomaniak, designed to be fast, simple to maintain, and focused on lead generation.

 ## Why I pivoted from Node/Next.js to PHP